snrnats/doc-centre/docfx_project/pro/api/shipments/creating_quotes.md

 >
 > If the dates you specify are too restrictive, there may not be any carrier services available to take the shipment, which would result in a failed allocation.
 As such, you should only specify shipping and delivery dates where it is necessary to do so.

-<span class="highlight">THE NOTE ABOVE IS REPURPOSED FROM THE CONSIGNMENTS HELP.
-IS IT STILL RELEVANT?</span>

 ## The Quote Result

 Once it has received the request, PRO returns a quote result.
 The quote result object includes a summary of the shipment details submitted, a list of `quote` objects, and a list of `excluded_services` (that is, eligible services for which it was not possible to obtain a delivery quote).